Heino Jürisalu

-Hein Jürisalu (August 13,1930 Tartu, Estonia – April 18 1991, Tallinn, Estonia) was an Estonian composer.
+Hein Jürisalu (August 13, 1930, Tartu, Estonia – April 18, 1991, Tallinn, Estonia) was an Estonian composer.
 His parents were Artur Jürisalu and Anfissa Jürisalu.

 Life

 In 1954, he graduated from Tallinn State Conservatory with a specialty in composition.

-From 1970 until 1988 he was the leader of music ensemble Consortium.
+From 1970 until 1988, he was the leader of music ensemble Consortium.

-From 1969 until1 991, he taught the composition at Tallinn State Conservatory (since 1985 Associate Professor).
+From 1969 until 1991, he taught the composition at Tallinn State Conservatory (since 1985 Associate Professor).

 From 1956, he was a member of Estonian Composers' Union.

 His wife was Vilma Jürisalu.
 His sister was Asta Kask.
 His children are S.S.T Jürisalu and Mart Jürisalu.